vala-lang/vala-docs/docs/contributor-guide/compiler-guide/03-00-the-vala-compiler/03-02-parser.md

 ## 3.2.3.
 Error Handling

-I don't want to spoil your fun too much by going into the details of the parser, other than that every `parse_` function can throw a `ParseError`. `ParseError` is caught when parsing a block or the declarations of a namespace, class, struct, or interface.
-Fixme.
+Every `parse_` function can throw a `ParseError`.

+When an error with the parsing has been detected either of the following can happen:

+- `Vala.Parser.report_parse_error` method is called - The error is printed to the console and the error count in the context is incremented by 1
+- A `ParseError` is thrown, which will be pasesd up the call stack until a `parse_` function catches the error, possibly calling the `Vala.Parser.report_parse_error` method.

 ## 3.2.4.
 Grammar of Vala (BNF Notation)